McGill Law Journal

-The McGill Law Journal is a student-run legal publication at McGill University Faculty of Law in Montreal.
+The McGill Law Journal is a student-run legal publication at McGill University Faculty of Law in Montreal, Canada.
 It is a not-for-profit corporation independent of the Faculty and it is managed exclusively by students.
 The Journal also publishes the Canadian Guide to Uniform Legal Citation and a series of podcasts since 2012.

 A 2022 study assessing the most cited Law Review articles in the history of the Supreme Court of Canada found that the McGill Law Journal was one of a select few elite law journals in Canada and the McGill Law Journal was the most cited by the Supreme Court of Canada with 150 citations, with the second and third place consisting of 100 and 86 citations, respectively.

 Overview

 Following the faculty's policy of bilingualism, the McGill Law Journal is published in both French and English.
 The editorial team is therefore composed of both French- and English-speaking students who select and edit articles written in both languages.
 The Journal publishes texts dealing with different topics in civil law, common law, and Indigenous legal traditions.
 A member of the legal community wishing to have his or her article published in the Journal can make a submission through the McGill Law Journal website.